Research and Scholarship

 - The scholarship of application which includes research translation and research on the application of evidence to practice.

-The Committee for the Advancement of Nursing Scholarship advances the scholarship goals of the School of Nursing.
+The Committee for the Advancement of Nursing Scholarship advances the scholarship goals of the College of Nursing.